AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 determined at runtime - the component type of arrays needs to be of a definite and constrained type.

-Hence, if you need to declare, for example, and array of strings, the string subtype used as component will need to have a fixed size.
+Hence, if you need to declare, for example, an array of strings, the string subtype used as component will need to have a fixed size.

 .. code-block:: ada